muldjord/occurity/README.md

     * Test color: White

 ##### Disable removable media pop-up
 Open a File Manager.
-In the Edit->Preferences->Disk Management remove checkmark from "Show available options for removable media"
+In Edit->Preferences->Disk Management remove checkmark from "Show available options for removable media"

 ##### Update notifications
 * Right-click the panel and choose `Panel Settings`.
 Go to `Notifications` and remove checkmark in `Show notifications`.